antlr/grammars-v4/csharp/README.md

+##Summary

 C# grammar with full support of [C# 6 features](https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6) and below.
 CSharpLexer.g4 and CSharpPreprocessor.g4 are .NET runtime dependent (contains specific actions), because of directive preprocessors and string interpolation (these things make grammar context-sensitive).
 But CSharpParser.g4 is runtime independent.
+This ANTLR 4 C# grammar is based on the C# ANTLR 3 grammar from [ChristianWulf/CSharpGrammar](https://github.com/ChristianWulf/CSharpGrammar)

 ##Using